bigfishfastswimer/anzx-test-b/README.md

 Essentially, what flux does is to:

 - Poll ECR status for the latest PUSH event
-- Collect the latest image detail and deploy to EKS cluster
+- Collect the latest image detail and deploy to EKS cluster base on k8s manisfests in `manisfests` directory
-- Write image detail back to kubernetes manisfest to  Github repo and merge the change to `main` branch
+- Write image detail back to `manisfests/deployment.yaml` and merge the change to `main` branch in remote Github repo

 ## Validate deployment on AWS EKS